SamuelCr99/VLBI_baseline_movement_plotter/README.md

 ## Description

 Plots the baseline and other related quantities between two VLBI stations.
-The program was developed at NVI Inc. by Filip Herbertsson and Samuel Collier Ryder during a summer internship.
+The program was developed at NVI Inc. by Filip Herbertsson and Samuel Collier Ryder during a summer internship in 2023.

 ![](resources/gui_image.png "Image of the GUI")